pdx-cs-rust-embedded/mb2-thermometer/README.md

 # mb2-thermometer: display current (chip) temperatures
 Bart Massey 2023

-This code prints the current temperature of the LSM303AGR accelerometer/magnetometer/thermometer chip in °F once per second.
+This code prints the current temperature of chips on the MicroBit v2 in °F once per second.
+The LSM303AGR temperature unit and the CPU temperature unit are supported.

-* The `main` branch uses the `lsm303agr` crate.
+* The `main` branch uses the `lsm303agr` crate for the LSM303AGR.

-* The `twim` branch does raw i2c to demonstrate that process.
+* The `twim` branch does raw i2c for the LSM303AGR to demonstrate that process.

 ## Acknowledgements